will-koz/elbridge/README.md

 # Elbridge

-Elbridge is a CLI Gerrymandering game.
+Elbridge is a TUI Gerrymandering game.

 ## Installation